The AiF supports Research and Development in SMEs

 - training and advising on the utilisation of results.

 A research association seeking public financial support for a collective research project applies for funding to the AiF.
-The AiF, acting on behalf of the German Ministry of Economic Affairs and Energy, takes care of the entire administrative process, starting with the organisation of the evaluation of proposals.
+The AiF, acting on behalf of the German Ministry for Economic Affairs and Climate Action, takes care of the entire administrative process, starting with the organisation of the evaluation of proposals.

 Research and development plays a vital role in developing new markets for small and medium-sized enterprises.
 That is why the AiF is committed to several international activities as the representative of German SME interests in international research.